-An administrator uses Management and Security Server to create host sessions for Micro Focus products including Reflection Desktop, InfoConnect Desktop, Host Access for the Cloud, Reflection for the Web, and Rumba+.
-Then, the existing user and group directories can be leveraged to control access to the sessions.
+An administrator uses Management and Security Server to create host sessions for Micro Focus products: Reflection Desktop, InfoConnect Desktop, Host Access for the Cloud, Reflection for the Web, and Rumba+ Desktop.
+The administrator can leverage the existing user and group directories to control access to the sessions.